aws-samples/alb-sso-mwaa/README.md

 * Application load balancer (ALB) used for OIDC SSO authentication
 * Authorization Lambda ALB target
 * HTTPS listener
 * Vpc peering connection and subnet Routes between `CustomerVpc` *private subnets*, and each MWAA Environment's VPC with `PRIVATE_ONLY` access.
-This is done only for MWAA Environments managed by this solution.
+This is done only for Amazon MWAA Environments managed by this solution.

 The CDK context for the `CustomerAlb` stack is defined in `Oidc` and `Alb` contexts in [cdk.context.json](cdk/cdk.context.json).
 The `Oidc` context specifies the configuration of your OIDC Idp.
 For example, for [Okta OIDC Idp](https://developer.okta.com/signup/), the configuration would be similar to shown below: